-Code Title Semester Hours Completion of three course s in French at the 204 level or above 9.0 (American C ouncil on the T ermediate proficiency level on an ACTFL eaching of Foreign Languages) official, ficiency Interview (OPI) test Total Semes ster Hours 9.0
+Code Title Semester Hours Completion of three courses s in French at the 204 level or above 9.0 (American (Council on the Te rmediate proficiency level on an ACTFL eaching of Foreign Languages) official, iciency Interview (OPI) test Total Seme ster Hours 9.0

 To qualify for the certificate, the student must earn a grade of C or higher in each of the three courses.
 At least two of the courses must be taken at Principia College.
 The ACTFL proficiency test result will further define the certificate and will be indicated on the student's transcript.